Magikcraft/product-board/README.md

 1. Internal changes to better support dynamic updating of the Magikcraft API.
 There is no user-visible impact at this time.
 We're working on a workaround for https://github.com/npm/npm/issues/18178 at the moment.

-2. The global `eventbus` object, which allows pub/sub communication between JS Engines, is re-enabled.
+2. **Eventbus**: The global `eventbus` object, which allows pub/sub communication between JS Engines, is re-enabled.
 The eventbus can be used to make spells that share player locations (for example, to let you publish your location for others to teleport to you) or shared state like a game score.
 See the See the [README file for `magikcraft-lore-core`](https://github.com/Magikcraft/magikcraft-lore-core/blob/master/README.md#tojson-and-fromjson) for an example of the eventbus.

-3. `toJSON` and `fromJSON` methods added to the Magikcraft API.
+3. **JSON Marshalling methods**: `toJSON` and `fromJSON` methods added to the Magikcraft API.
 These methods marshall a BukkitLocation to and from JSON.
 See the [README file for the `magikcraft-lore-core`](https://github.com/Magikcraft/magikcraft-lore-core/blob/master/README.md#tojson-and-fromjson) for an example use of these methods.

 ## Saturday 12 August, 2017